-Dayanara Torres and Marc Anthony's youngest son Ryan celebrates his 18th birthday
+Dayanara Torres and Marc Anthony’s youngest son Ryan celebrates his 18th birthday

 The former Miss Universe couldn‘t believe how fast time has gone by and spent the day sharing photos, reflecting on how proud she was of her son.
 “And just like that ...
 My little one is no longer so ...”
 Dayanara wrote on her Instagram profile, along with photos of the celebration which included Cristian.

 “What an honor it has been to learn from you, watch you grow and become the young man you are today ...
 The future is all yours ...
-I can't wait for the world to see everything you are going to create ! 🎶🎵🎶 ”, she added.
+I can‘t wait for the world to see everything you are going to create!,” she added.
 The adorable video showed Dayanara pregnant with Ryan, along with photos of his childhood as he grew up in front of the world.

 Ryan’s Party

-Dayanara celebrated her son's birthday with a family meal at the Rumba Kitchen restaurant , where they sang Happy Birthday for him.
+Dayanara celebrated her son‘s birthday with a family meal at the Rumba Kitchen restaurant, where they sang Happy Birthday for him.
 The proud mom could not stop smiling for celebrating this special day with her loved ones and the photos of the memory did not wait.

-Marc Anthony's sons Cristian and Ryan are avoiding chores - but mom Dayanara has the perfect solution

-Celebrity sisters that have proven they will always have each other's back

-Marc Anthony's son Ryan is responsible for mom Dayanara Torres' hilarious photo fail

-Ryan's father, Marc, has not posted about his son's birthday, but the singer usually congratulates his children - including the twins he had with Jennifer Lopez , Max and Emme - in a personal way. and much more private.
+Ryan‘s father, Marc, has not posted about his son’s birthday, but the singer usually congratulates his children - including the twins he had with Jennifer Lopez , Max and Emme - in a personal way and much more private.